Santee Alley in the Fashion District

 - NOTE: Advanced registration, or an appointment may be required in order to gain entry to some of the buildings - you can check for the requirements on their websites.

-- (near the Fashion District) The largest flower market in the US.
+- (near the Fashion District) The largest flower market in the United States.
 The general public is able to shop the flower market after the retailer buyer shift is over (see the Flower Market website for a schedule).
-There is a small admission fee (only $1-$2).
+There is a small admission fee.
 The market opens to the public at either 6AM or 8AM, and closes at noon.
 It is not open on Sundays.

 - ethnic Japanese markets, restaurants and gift shops.
 Also, there are two museums (Japanese American National Museum and the Geffen Contemporary Museum), and historical monuments.
 You can find Japanese shops and restaurants throughout the District, although most are concentrated in shopping centers and plazas: